kaylaewood/turing-cafe-fe/README.md

 ### Extensions

-- [ ]  Now try testing your API calls.
+- [ ]  *IN PROGRESS* Now try testing your API calls.
 Try writing out a few tests including happy path and sad path testing.

 - [x] Add a button or drop down so that the user has the option to sort their reservates by date from earliest to latest or latest to earliest.